 - Anxiety, depression, and other mental health challenges

 In contrast, self-confidence creates

-- An awareness of strengths, limitations, and how to live your life with both
+- Awareness of strengths, limitations, and how to live your life with both

-- An acceptance of one’s faults; the realization that perfectionism is neither possible nor desirable
+- Acceptance of one’s faults; the realization that perfectionism is neither possible nor desirable

 - A feeling of being complete

 - An experience of balance between one’s strengths and weaknesses